-Security Planner is Consumer Reports’ free, easy-to-use guide to staying safer online.
+Security Planner is a free, easy-to-use guide to staying safer online.
 It provides personalized recommendations and expert advice on topics such as keeping social media accounts from being hacked, locking down smart speakers and home security cameras, and reducing intrusive tracking by websites.
 This tool builds upon the work of the Citizen Lab, which originally launched and managed the project.
 In 2024, we launched a complete rebuild and redesign based on extensive user experience research.

 Impact